Has hot weather got you eying some chic linen suit? I can relate. Linen suits are the ideal warm-weather outfit, and anybody can wear them.

 The best shoes to wear with a linen suit are any that are pretty casual.
 Loafers are a natural choice, but you could make a totally modern choice and wear sneakers instead.

 Either of these shoes works brilliantly, depending on the look you want.
-Whichever of these shoes you decide to wear, don’t wear socks with either one!
+Whichever of these shoes you decide to wear, go for no-show socks with either one!